Said Soekanto Tjokrodiatmodjo: Career

 On 29 September 1945, R.S.
 Soekanto was appointed by President Sukarno as the Chief of the Indonesian National Police, taking over responsibility from the Hoofd van de Dienst der Algemene Politie.
 Soekanto consolidated the police force to form the Indonesian National Police.

 On 15 December 1958, he was replaced by Soekarno Djojonegoro, as Chief of the Indonesian National Police.

 On 8 August 1973, During the New Order government he was appointed by President Suharto to the Supreme Advisory Council as Head of the People's Welfare Section until he was honourably discharged on 23 March 1978.

 Personal life

-He married Bua Hadjijah Lena Mokoginta, his schoolmate from Meer Uitgebreid Lager Onderwijs on 12 April 1932.
+Soekanto married Bua Hadjijah Lena Mokoginta, his schoolmate from Meer Uitgebreid Lager Onderwijs on 12 April 1932.
 They had one daughter.

-Soekanto died at Police Hospital on 25 August 1993.
+He died at Police Hospital on 25 August 1993.
 He was buried in the same grave with his wife at the Tanah Kusir public cemetery, Jakarta.

 On 10 November 2020, Soekanto received the title of National Hero of Indonesia by President Joko Widodo.